Julesy1x8/js201/labs/05_canvas/05-Drawing and Animating/use setInterval.md

 # Use `setInterval`

-Use [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) to refactor the initial code for the bouncing ball:
+In a new sandbox, use [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) instead of `setTimeout()` to refactor the initial code for the bouncing ball:

 ```js